 AILA Doc.
 No. 05050964.

 CA9 found that the IJ violated Petitioner’s right to counsel because he failed to afford him a reasonable time to obtain counsel.
 It notedthat practical considerations, like detention status and English language ability, should inform the determination. (

 Biwot v.
 Gonzales

 AILA Doc.
 No. 05050410.

-CA9 Grants Petition for Review of Asylum Seeker whose Wife Was Forcibly Sterilized Finding, as a Matter of Law, Claim Could Not Be Rebutted by Changed Conditions or Relocation
+CA9 Grants Petition for Review of Asylum Seeker Whose Wife Was Forcibly Sterilized

-The Court held that Petitioner, who suffered past persecution due to the involuntary sterilization of his wife, was entitled to withholding of removal.
-The Court found that sterilization was a permanent and continuing harm and it was not possible, as a matter of law, to eliminate his well founded fear with changed conditions or relocation. (
+CA9 held that Petitioner was entitled to withholding of removal due to the involuntary sterilization of his wife.
+It found that sterilization was a permanent and continuing harm and well founded fear can[t be eliminated with changed conditions or relocation. (